-Cranfield University is part of UKCRIC, a nationwide group of thirteen universities (Birmingham, Bristol, Cambridge, Cranfield, Imperial, Leeds, Loughborough, Manchester, Newcastle, Oxford, Sheffield, Southampton, UCL) working to improve our understanding of critical infrastructure systems and their role in underpinning urban resilience.
+Cranfield University is part of UKCRIC, a nationwide group of fourteen universities (Birmingham, Bristol, Cambridge, Cranfield, Edinburgh/Heriot-Watt, Imperial, Leeds, Loughborough, Manchester, Newcastle, Oxford, Sheffield, Southampton, UCL) working to improve our understanding of critical infrastructure systems and their role in underpinning urban resilience.

 With £138 million from the UK Government and significant additional investment from the universities themselves, UKCRIC is one of the largest collaborative research capital investments in the UK, outside of national security and medicine.

 Our work as part of UKCRIC will be to provide a knowledge base to secure the long-term functioning of the UK’s water services and generate innovative solutions to the challenges they face.
 Research is focused on treatment and distribution processes; future technologies like low energy treatment and nutrient and energy recovery; condition monitoring and performance assessment including development of repair techniques which are less disruptive to supply; enhancing resilience; system-wide operation and control; and integrated data systems.